ShorelineCrypto/cheetahdex-wallet-web/INSTALL.md

   flutter run -d  web-server  --web-hostname  localhost --web-port=8888  --release
 ```

-Now Cheetahdex Web Wallet should be running at "http://localhost:8888" URL.
+Now Cheetahdex Web Wallet should be running at "http://localhost:8888" web URL.
 Change localhost into IP address or your hostname.